 Nick had a stroke when he was 50.
 After the stroke he found that there was a lack of support in his area for him and other stroke survivors.
 Despite suffering from aphasia, Nick speaks at events across the UK to raise awareness of stroke, and has also set up a support cafe meet-up.

-Listen to Nick and Jo's story here
+Listen to the full audio of Nick and Jo's story.

 Sarah and Joanie Scott

 At age 18, Sarah had a stroke during one of her English classes at school.
 Her mother Joanie also had a stroke a few years later.
 In this episode, Sarah and Joanie explain how they supported one another throughout this difficult time in their lives.

 Listen to the full audio of Sarah and Joanie's story.

 As a result of an injury he had whilst playing rugby, Connor had a massive stroke at just 14 years old.
 Connor has now set up his own foundation, to help other young survivors of stroke and brain injuries.

 Listen to the full audio of Connor and mum Sara's story.